Last Updated on

-Postpartum thyroiditis occurs in around five to seven percent of new mothers.
+Postpartum thyroiditis occurs in around five to seven per cent of new mothers.
 Since the immune system attacks the thyroid during this condition, it first causes hyperthyroidism which then leads to hypothyroidism.
-This results in the increase in thyroid hormone concentrations in the bloodstream, leading to thyrotoxicosis.
-Its symptoms include stress, irritable behaviour, inability to tolerate heat, raise in appetite, sleeplessness, anxiety, increased or palpitating heart beats, body tremors and so on.
+This results in an increase in thyroid hormone concentrations in the bloodstream, leading to thyrotoxicosis.
+Its symptoms include stress, irritable behaviour, inability to tolerate heat, raise in appetite, sleeplessness, anxiety, increased or palpitations, body tremors, and so on.
 In time the hyperthyroidism abates, which is due to a depletion in the levels of the thyroid hormones.
 After this, the symptoms of hypothyroidism set in.
 These are tiredness, dry skin, mood problems, reduced appetite, inability to bear cold, and so on.
 Postpartum thyroiditis hair loss is another common symptom that affects many women.

 Can Thyroid Medication Affect Milk Supply?

-No thyroid medications, whether synthetic hormones or antithyroid drugs, can affect milk supply.
-However, the lack of medication will certainly have a negative impact on it.
-This is because both hypothyroidism and hyperthyroidism can affect the release of milk.
+Thyroid medication—whether synthetic hormones or antithyroid drugs—does not affect the milk supply if given in low does.
+The medication is prescribed keeping in the mind the breastfeeding status of a new mother.
+On contrary, the lack of medication can certainly have a negative impact on it.
+This is because both hypothyroidism and hyperthyroidism can affect the milk supply.
 In both these conditions, there is an influx of certain hormones like FIL, known as the feedback inhibitor of lactation.
 This results in the reduction of lactation, which subsequently leads to the reduction or stoppage in the milk supply entirely.
 A simple treatment technique involves massaging the breasts slowly downwards while moving towards the nipples.
-This has been known to stimulate the production and release of breastmilk.
+This has been known to stimulate the production and release breast milk.

-Can Thyroid Medication Pass into the Breastmilk and Affect your Child?
+Can Thyroid Medication Pass into the Breast Milk and Affect a Child?

 Hypothyroidism medication, levothyroxine, is completely safe, as it is found in breastmilk at negligible levels or not at all.
 However, hyperthyroid drugs like propylthiouracil and carbimazole require monitoring of the baby’s thyroid functions.
 This is because it can cause neonatal hypothyroidism in infants.
-Radioactive iodine treatment is not recommended while breastfeeding your child.
+Radioactive iodine treatment is not recommended while breastfeeding a baby.

 How Common is Congenital Hypothyroidism and Hyperthyroidism in Newborns?